khalid-hussain/shaheen/chap6.md

-Rabia said, "Angela, assume that today itself a formal declaration of war takes place between the kingdoms of Granada and Castile, then don't you think all the doors would be closed between you and Bashir Bin Hassan?"
+Rabia said, "Angela, assume that today itself a formal declaration of war takes place between the kingdoms of Granada and Castile, then don't you think all the doors would be closed between you and Bashir bin Hassan?"

 "Maybe for a brief period all the doors between us might close but the certain outcome of the war would be that the Christians would capture all of Andalus and the remaining walls of hatred between us would also collapse."

-Rabia said, "Angela, do you think that a warrior like Bashir Bin Hassan would live to romance with you after the defeat and destruction of his people?"
+Rabia said, "Angela, do you think that a warrior like Bashir bin Hassan would live to romance with you after the defeat and destruction of his people?"

 Grief spread over Angela's face.
 After being silent for a while she said,